warlocksmurf/HTBSherlock-writeups/Trick or Treat/README.md

 Analyzing further, we can understand what kind of processes are executed by the malicious file and how it attacks a system.

 As shown in the picture below, the malicious file seems to download malicious data from `http://windowsliveupdater.com` using a random User-Agent for HTTP requests to essentially mask its identity on the network.
-It then sets the downloaded data into a variable (`$vurnwos`) and decodes it using a bitwise XOR operation.
+It then sets the downloaded data into a variable (`$vurnwos`) and processes the characters in pairs and converts them from hexadecimal representation to their actual characters.
+It then performs a bitwise XOR operation with 0x1d on each character and the output is appended to the `$vurnwos` string.
 Finally, it executes the variable using `Invoke-Command`.
 It also attempts to execute an empty variable (`$asvods`).

 <p align='center'>
   <img src='/images/ctf3.png' alt="Process">